alizufan/learn-basic-java/README.md

  - Scope
  - Code Comment

-Next what i want learn is Java OOP.
+Next, learn is Java OOP.

 Thank you !